tarekziade/blog/entries/mozilla-is-hiring.rst

 and can chat together at daytime while the rest of the team is sleeping.

-Although, there's one missing person to make that European team more efficient: an engineer that can work with us on our project -- and allow the team to interact with the infrastucture and also build cool tools.
+Although, there's one missing person to make that European team more efficient: a Devops/Ops engineer that can work with us on our project -- and allow the team to interact with the infrastucture and also build cool tools.

 Being a Devops for Mozilla is quite a job -- given the huge amount